The second Discover Montessori was held in Wellington, New Zealand, in April 2013. We hope you enjoy the videos from this event.

 - Taking their work to extremes of volition

-- Cube root and learning about the three kings
+- Cube root and learn about the three kings

 - These are a few of my favourite things